Roll20/roll20-api-scripts/Deal-Init/README.md

 --deal2chat : Deal a card into the chat window.
 Use this when someone spends a benny
               to draw a new card

-I personally use 4 macros to call the script that look like this:
+I personally use these macros to call the script that look like this:
 "New Scene"
 !deal-init --4jreset